lcatlett/tvm/README.md

   ./install.sh

-- Ensure ~/.local/bin is in your PATH (installer prints instructions if needed).
+- The installer will check your PATH and provide guidance if needed.
+- If you have an existing Terminus installation, ensure ~/.local/bin comes first in your PATH.

 2) Import your existing PHAR (optional)
 - If you have a Terminus PHAR at /usr/local/bin/terminus: